flashboss/school/README.md

 School
 =============
 Is a javaee 8 based application designed as standalone application, portlet, service layer and api.
 It is an open source project.
-This means you can download the School package, throw it into your deploy directory and gain fully featured Forums Application or Portlet.
+This means you can download the School package, throw it into your deploy directory and gain fully featured School Application or Portlet.

 It covers the following features: